-- Need to send this data to anyone?
-Just press the "e-mail" button.
+Need to share this data with anyone?
+Just press the "send this result" button.

 Remember that this is just an estimation.
 When taking a mortgage you need to think about other costs which the banks charge themselves or require.
 This is particularly important in case of long term mortgages combined with low down payment.
 These are some of the more common charges: